assemblee-virtuelle/semapps/website/docs/frontend/semantic-data-provider/index.md

 All SPARQL results returned will be framed with this context.

 If it is not set, the ontologies set above will be used.

+### `returnFailedResources`

+If true, the `getMany` method will not fail completely if one resource is missing.

+Missing resources will be returned with only their `@id`.

 ## Hooks